Bartlesville Radio » News » Bartlesville Man Arrested for DUI and Carrying Firearm Under the Influence

 According to an affidavit, Cato was arrested on Dec.
 23rd after he was pulled over for erratic driving.
 The officer noted in his report that Cato was swerving in and out of lanes before a traffic stop was initiated.
 After the stop, it was discovered that Cato’s license was revoked.

 Marijuana was also located in the vehicle along with an odor of alcohol.
 Cato would be subject to some standard field sobriety tests and allegedly failed almost every single one.
-He was arrested and given a $7500 but was able to bond out.
+He was arrested and as previously mentioned, was given a $7,500 but was able to bond out.
 His next court date is set for Jan.
 24th.

 « Back to News